 She bobbed her head in agreement.
 "What do you need a dead Mexican for anyway?"

 "Club business," he explained on a grunt as he started a pile of dirt.
 He glanced at her, head quirked to the side.
 "You gonna stay here and watch me the whole time?"

 He sighed again.
 "Awesome," he mumbled sarcastically.
 "So you dig graves?"

 She shook her head.
 "Nope.
-I fill 'em sometimes when we're backed up.
-I'm a mortician.
+I fill 'em sometimes when we're backed up, but I'm actually a mortician.
 I make the dead guys pretty."

 "Yep," she said, blowing another bubble gum bubble.
 "Like yesterday, we had this guy who shot himself in the face.
 I put some putty in there, glued it together.
 You couldn't even tell."

 The Prospect greened a little at her description.
 "Gross."

 She chuckled in response.
 One of her favorite things to do was describe her job and see peoples' reactions to it.
 She didn't stop until they looked like they were going to be sick.
 Unfortunately, the Prospect hadn't lasted very long.
 She sighed.
 "So you got a name other than the Prospect?"

 He nodded, grunting as he tossed another shovel full of dirt onto a pile.
 "Half-Sack."